 I was glad to have been introduced to Francesco’s Restaurante Italiano y Pizzeria.
 This is casual Italian restaurant at Zacateros #85.
 I went with local friends on a busy Saturday evening in town.
 I loved the warm atmosphere and thought the food was very good.
 I enjoyed the pasta with seafood or linguini al frutti di mare with clams, mussels, shrimp, and calamari in a tasty marinara sauce.
 They have an extensive menu of salads, starters, pastas, pizza, soups along with seafood and chicken entrees.

 Also fun for Italian food is the casual Denver’s Los Olivos Restaurante at 20 de Enero Sur 44 in Col. San Antonio.
 Their menu features appetizers like bruschetta plus pasta, salads and mains like chicken parmesan.
 I enjoyed my salmon and pasta entree along with red wine.They have indoor dining along with outdoor dining in their garden in the back.
 I went with local friends who introduced me to Denver who worked for several restaurants in the Chicago area prior to moving to San Miguel.

-A new spot in town is Sabroso Taqueria at Zacateros #41.
+I enjoyed my first visit to Sabroso Taqueria at Zacateros #41.
 This is a fun, casual and colorful spot that features a large number of tacos made with different preparations.
 I enjoyed the chicken tacos with cheese.
 It came with a number of salsas you can add.
 They also feature a number of sides as well.
 On nice days, I recommend eating upstairs in the Raffaele rooftop terrace and bar.
-Next door they also have Chicago’s Stuffed Pizza for those craving this Chicago specialty.

 Other favorites include: